Time Pressure in Software Engineering: A Systematic Review: Conclusions

-When it comes to different software process models, there is some empirical evidence and theoretical reasoning why Agile software development is a good fit.
+When it comes to different software process models, there is some empirical evidence and theoretical reasoning why Agile software development and time pressure are a good fit.
 We believe there are three reasons for this.
-First, in Agile software development, iterations are small meaning that there is constant small time pressure to meet the next deadline, but there is no massive end deadline \cite{tuomivaara2017short, harris2009agile}.
+First, in Agile software development, iterations are small, meaning that there is a constant low time pressure to meet the next deadline, although there is no massive final deadline~\cite{tuomivaara2017short, harris2009agile}.
 The sustainable pace of Agile is also good at cutting down extreme time pressure.
-Psychological experiments have shown that aggressive intermediate deadlines can improve outcome quality and individuals' time management \cite{ariely2002procrastination}.
+Psychological experiments have shown that aggressive intermediate deadlines can improve outcome quality and individuals' time management~\cite{ariely2002procrastination}.
 We assume the same is true for software development teams.
 Second, in Agile software development, quality assurance and testing go hand-in-hand with development and thus, avoid the intense time pressure that haunts software testing in traditional phases.
-However, Agile is not a silver bullet in this sense, as lack of testing and refactoring have also been reported in Agile projects as well \cite{deak2016challenges,cao2010modeling}.
-Third, team empowerment that is higher in Agile compared to traditional projects can block negative stress caused by time pressure ~\cite{laanti2013agile}.
-This can be linked to the well-established occupational theory job demands-control model \cite{bakker2007job,karasek1979job}.
-The model proposes that adverse effects of time pressure (and other stressors) can be reduced when an employee has high independence and decision latitude in the job itself.
+However, Agile is not a silver bullet, as lack of testing and re-factoring have been reported in Agile projects as well~\cite{deak2016challenges,cao2010modeling}.
+Third, team empowerment, which is higher in Agile than in traditional projects, can block the negative stress caused by time pressure~\cite{laanti2013agile}.
+This effect can be linked to the well-established occupational theory based on the job demands-control model~\cite{bakker2007job,karasek1979job}.
+This model proposes that adverse effects of time pressure (and other stressors) can be reduced when an employee has high independence and decision latitude in the job.
 This is precisely the case for Agile teams with high empowerment.

 In more traditional development, processes can suffer from the effects of one final deadline, especially if there are no intermediate deadlines.
 Focusing on one final deadline can make the workload uneven, which has been linked to integration failures~\cite{cataldo2011factors}.
 Similarly, time budget pressure, combined with each team optimizing their own project, has been reported to lead to multiple teams developing a cheap patch instead of a company-wide solution~\cite{lavallee2015good}.